How to Make Content Appeal to C-level Executives

 If you run a B2B business, chances are you’ve tried to connect with C-suite executives.

-You may dedicate months to research the most senior decision-makers within organizations to determine the best way to spark their interest.
+You may dedicate months to researching the most senior decision-makers within organizations to determine the best way to spark their interest.
 And you still might end up with very little success.

 To get on the radar of the C-suite and to present them with effective marketing content is not an easy task.